z330789559/e4c/README.md

 This repository contains the smart contracts for the Ambrus $E4C token.

+Modules high level description:

+- E4C Module: Handles the creation and minting of E4C tokens.
+- Staking Module: Handles staking of E4C tokens for veE4C, including reward calculations.
+- Exchange Module: Handles the exchange of E4C tokens
+- Config Module: Handles the configuration of the staking pool

 ## Sequence Diagram

 ### Publish Package and Mint $E4C